LC-Linkous/bayesian_optimization_python/README.md

 Users must create their own constraint function for their problems, if there are constraints beyond the problem bounds.
 This is then passed into the constructor.
 If the default constraint function is used, it always returns true (which means there are no constraints).

 ### Boundary Types
-This PSO optimizer has 4 different types of bounds, Random (Particles that leave the area respawn), Reflection (Particles that hit the bounds reflect), Absorb (Particles that hit the bounds lose velocity in that direction), Invisible (Out of bound particles are no longer evaluated).
+This optimizer has 4 different types of bounds, Random (Particles that leave the area respawn), Reflection (Particles that hit the bounds reflect), Absorb (Particles that hit the bounds lose velocity in that direction), Invisible (Out of bound particles are no longer evaluated).

 Some updates have not incorporated appropriate handling for all boundary conditions.
 This bug is known and is being worked on.
 The most consistent boundary type at the moment is Random.
 If constraints are violated, but bounds are not, currently random bound rules are used to deal with this problem.